How to Make a Texture Seamless Online for Games & 3D

 In the tool’s 3D viewport, you can preview the active camera mapped onto a simple plane or sphere.
 To accurately spot repeating patterns:

-- If you see a heavy “stain” repeating every cycle, it means your original photo had an inconsistent light/dark patch.
+• If you see a heavy “stain” repeating every cycle, it means your original photo had an inconsistent light/dark patch.
+Use the Delight feature to remove it.

 Step 4: Add PBR Maps